Chart Color Schemes

 Peterborough - Mount Remarkable features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 62.2% of all households, including 17.8% couples with children, 35.8% couples without children, and 7.6% single parent families.
-Non-family households make up the remaining 37.8%, with lone person households at 35.6% and group households comprising 2.4%.
-The median household size is 2.1 people, smaller than the Rest of SA average of 2.2.
+Non-family households make up the remaining 37.8%, consisting of 35.6% lone person households and 2.4% group households.
+The median household size is 2.1 people, which is smaller than the Rest of SA average of 2.2.

 Frequently Asked Questions - Households